-Charlie is Chief Scientific Officer of Editas Medicine.
-He joined Editas Medicine in August 2016 and is responsible for leading the team that is translating the promise of genome editing into a broad class of transformative genomic medicines.
+Charlie is Executive Vice President and Chief Scientific Officer of Editas Medicine.
+He joined Editas Medicine in August 2016 and is responsible for leading the research team that is translating the promise of genome editing into a broad class of transformative genomic medicines.
 Charlie brings more than 25 years of life sciences industry and academic leadership experience to this role.
-Throughout his career, Charlie has led discovery programs that advanced investigational medicines into clinical development in a wide range of therapeutic areas, including neurodegeneration, pain,…
+Throughout his career, Charlie has led discovery programs that advanced investigational medicines into clinical development in a wide range of…

 - Eric Ek